RohitSurwase/API-Calling-Flow/README.md

 ## Features

 * Internal Network State Checking.
-* On screen Settting's shortcuts to enable Wi-FI or Mobile Data.
+* On screen Setting's shortcuts to enable Wi-FI or Mobile Data.
 * Hide unloaded screen during API call and show progress bar with white or transparent background.
 * "Try Again" same API after enabling Network connection.
 * Call API only if the Network connection is enabled.
 * Remove progress bar after successfully loading data on screen.
-* Show fullscreen errors to users while hiding unloaded screen from user for better user experience.
+* Show full-screen errors to users while hiding unloaded screen from user for better user experience.

 ## Setup
 In your Project's build.gradle file: